Antlers Frisco Depot and Antlers Spring: Establishing the Railroad

 In March 1913 the railroad company announced it would build a brick building east of the tracks.
 The first stakes went into the ground two months later and, on June 5, 1914, the new depot opened for business.
 The depot quickly became the most important building in the community.
 Crowds routinely greeted each arriving passenger train, from which many townspeople embarked and disembarked, and businessmen greeted the freight trains, which delivered or received produce and goods for sale or shipment.
 The depot was, quite simply, the busiest building in the county—for decades.

 On February 1, 1958, the end of an era dawned as the Frisco Railroad ended passenger service.
-This coincided with the development and paving of area highways, made necessary by the burgeoning popularity of the personal automobile.
+This coincided with the development and paving of area highways, made necessary by the increasing use of the personal automobile.
 Freight service continued until February 1981, when the Burlington Northern Railroad—which had since purchased the Frisco Railroad—closed and abandoned all railroad track, trestles and right-of-way north of Antlers.
 South of the town the track remained in place and pulpwood continued being loaded onto railroad cars at the Antlers Depot for shipment southbound.
 This continued until 1990, when a new loading facility was built just south of Antlers.

 The Pushmataha County Historical Society was established in 1984 and its first major project was an initiative to obtain the abandoned Antlers depot and restore and preserve it as a county museum.
 On June 1, 1985, U.S. Senator Don Nickles announced that Burlington Northern agreed to donate the depot to the historical society.
 The transfer of title soon took place and the historical society set about its mission.